 Biology is the study of life.
 From new Alzheimer’s treatments to the recent Ebola epidemic, Biology is always in the news.
 In the first term of this course, you will study the important molecules which make up cells and the organelles within the cells.
 In the second term, you will study how cells form organs which carry out specific functions in organisms e.g. the heart in the circulatory system and the immune system, important in protection from disease.
-You’ll work through a varied practical-led course.
-All staff on the team are subject specialists with a range of Biology degrees from different higher education institutions.
-They will support your learning throughout the year in lessons, workshops and opportunities such as trips.
+You’ll work through a varied practical-led course with lessons, supportive workshops and other opportunities such as trips.

 Higher Education Destinations:

 - Manchester Metropolitan University- Forensic Biology

 Past Biology students have gone on to study at some of the UK’s top universities.
 Biology leads onto HE courses and careers in areas such as Pharmacy, Physiotherapy, Medicine, Nursing, Dentistry, and Teaching.
 Biologists also work in the fields of Cell Biology, Food Production and Ecology.
 Biology is valued by universities as it is a ‘facilitating subject’ that will prepare you for a broad range of university courses.

 You will need a minimum grade 5 in Combined Science or at least two 5s from single Science GCSEs, including a 5 in Biology.